damooola/weather-app/README.md

 - Weather data provided by [OpenWeatherMap](https://openweathermap.org/)
 - Weather animations from [LottieFiles](https://lottiefiles.com/)
-- This project is based on [Minimal Weather App] by [Mitch Koko].
+- This project is based on Minimal Weather App by Mitch Koko.
 You can find     the original tutorial [here](https://youtu.be/yLtpMqvMgdY?si=Ax9qaewb3fwYEvPH).